-Tourism traffic is estimated to increase in 2024 both in and outside Greece despite the uncertainty brought about by increased inflation.
-Inflation was particularly high in 2023.
-It is estimated to gradually drop in 2024 registering a further decrease in 2025 mostly due to the expected drop in energy prices.
+Tourism traffic is estimated to increase in 2025 both in and outside Greece despite the uncertainty brought about by increased inflation.
+Inflation was particularly high in 2024.
+However, it is estimated to gradually drop in 2025 registering a further decrease in 2026 mostly due to the expected drop in energy prices.